wasmCloud/wasmcloud.com/docs/ecosystem/wadm/api.md

 sidebar_position: 4
 ---

-The normal way to interact with a `wadm` installation (which could be a single server or a cluster) is through the [wash](./usage.md) command-line tool.
+The most common way to interact with a Wadm installation (which could be a single server or a cluster) is through the [wash](./usage.md) command-line tool.
 However, if you are planning on creating your own integration or writing a non-Rust language binding, then this reference will help.